Predictive Control and Regret Analysis of Non-Stationary MDP with Look-ahead Information: Preliminary

 \end{assumption} The above assumption is similar to the uniform ergodicity assumption in \citet{Yu09,Li19}.
 To see this, we note that Assumption III.1 of \citet{Yu09} also requires ergodicity among states in a non-stationary environment under any pairs of policies.
 This assumption implies that the effect of any mistake decays exponentially with the number of passing time steps.
-We point out that, if \Cref{assumption:strong_connect} is not satisfied, it would imply that there exist certain situations within the MDP such that, for any $k$ and $T$, there exists an non-stationary MDP that violates Assumption~\ref{assumption:strong_connect}, such that no matter any algorithm would have expected regret of $O(T)$.
+In episodic non-stationary RL (e.g., \cite{moon2024,Zhao2022}), this assumption is automatically satisfied as the environment resets at the end of each episode, so the learner can recover any mistake in future episodes.
+Further, we point out that if \Cref{assumption:strong_connect} is not satisfied, it would imply that there exist certain situations within the MDP such that, for any $k$ and $T$, there exists an non-stationary MDP that violates Assumption~\ref{assumption:strong_connect}, such that any algorithm would have expected regret of $O(T)$.
 We give a counter-example of such non-stationary MDP in \cref{cexmp:lower_bdd}.

-In the next proposition, we introduce how \Cref{assumption:strong_connect} establishes contraction, which we will later use to show the decay of regret with respect to the prediction horizon.
+In the next proposition, we introduce how \Cref{assumption:strong_connect} establishes contraction, which we later use to show the decay of regret.

 \begin{proposition} For any non-stationary MDP satisfying Assumption~\ref{assumption:strong_connect}, $L_t$ defined in \eqref{defn:bellman} is a $J$-stage contraction operator with contraction coefficient